raufun05/Homework_03/README.md

-# 03 JavaScript: Password Generator
+# 03 JavaScript: Title: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.